kyma-project/kyma/docs/kyma/12-09-trigger-microservice-with-event.md

   CLI
   </summary>

-1. Create the Trigger CR for the `orders-service` microservice to subscribe it to the `order.deliverysent.v1` event from Commerce mock:
+1. Create the Trigger CR for the `orders-service` microservice to subscribe it to the `order.deliverysent.v1` event type from Commerce mock:

 ```bash
 cat <<EOF | kubectl apply -f  -